 Included studies

 A total of 1630 articles were found.
-After the exclusion of duplicates 1078 articles were selected.
+After the exclusion of duplicates, 1078 articles were selected.
 At the end of the first screening, following the previously described selection criteria, we selected 130 articles eligible for full text reading.
-Ultimately, after full text reading, and reference list check, we selected n = 64 articles following previous written criteria.
+Ultimately, after full text reading and reference list check, we selected n = 64 articles following previous written criteria.
 A PRISMA[10] flowchart of the method of selection and screening is provided (Figure 1).
 The included articles[11–85] mainly focus on genetic research, epidemiological studies, magnetic resonance imaging analysis and histological histochemical analysis.
-The main findings of the included articles were summarized (Tables 1-4).
+The main findings of the included articles are summarized (Tables 1-4).

 Smoking

 While other environmental factors may be present, smoking seems to one of the most reported risk factor for developing LCPD[11–16].
 In particular, Perry et al[12] recently showed how maternal smoking can affect the risk of developing the disease in a case control study.
-In addition to this, other four studies[13–16] report evidence of the association between environmental smoke and LCPD, both during maternal pregnancy and the childhood of the patient.
+In addition to this, another four studies[13–16] report evidence of the association between environmental smoke and LCPD, both during maternal pregnancy and the childhood of the patient.
 Lastly, a study involving 852 patient showed how the smoking habit augmented the risk for LCPD by 100% in the examination sample[17].

 Socioeconomical deprivation

-Three different studies[14,18,19] involving an overall 340 LCPD patients, explored the link between the disease and socioeconomic deprivation without revealing a significant association.
+Three different studies[14,18,19] involving an overall 340 LCPD patients explored the link between the disease and socioeconomic deprivation without revealing a significant association.
 On the contrary, Kealey et al[20], investigating 311 patients, found a higher prevalence among the most deprived rural category.
-In 2012 another study[21] analysed the incidence of LCPD between 1990 and 2008 in children ages 0-14 years in the United Kingdom.
-They reported how the incidence was coherently higher within the quintile with the highest degree of deprivation (RR = 1.49, 95%CI: 1.10–2.04) (P < 0.01).
+In 2012, another study[21] analysed the incidence of LCPD between 1990 and 2008 in children between 0 years and 14 years in the United Kingdom.
+They reported how the incidence was coherently higher within the quintile with the highest degree of deprivation (risk ration = 1.49, 95% confidence interval (CI): 1.10–2.04) (P < 0.01).
 Five more studies[22–26] held in United Kingdom by the same research group reported similar results.

 Low birth weight

 Metcalfe et al[27] reported an increased presence of low birth weight in children affected by LCPD.
-Similarly to the results provided by Lappin et al[28], Sharma et al[18] reported an association between low birth weight and LCPD, whereas the weight of the children at the moment of the diagnosis and follow up did not shown significant alteration.
+Similar to the results provided by Lappin et al[28], Sharma et al[18] reported an association between low birth weight and LCPD, whereas the weight of the children at the moment of the diagnosis and follow up did not show significant alteration.
 This was further supported by other studies with similar results[26].
 On the contrary, Bahmanyar et al[17] reported a possible association between low birth weight and LCPD, but that was shown to be insignificant after evaluating other risk factors like maternal smoking.
-Only really low birth weight (< 1500 g) seemed to be independently associated with LCPD.
+Only really low birth weight (< 1500 g) seemed to be associated independently with LCPD.
 Another nationwide study[29] held in Norway and involving 425 patients reported similar results.
-Their results supported the presence of environmental or genetic factors but not the low birthweight.
-Similar results were reporter by other epidemiological studies[12–16].
+Their results supported the presence of environmental or genetic factors but not low birthweight.
+Similar results were reported by other epidemiological studies[12–16].

-attention deficit hyperactivity disorder and psychological burden
+attention deficit hyperactivity disorder (ADHD) and psychological burden

-Loder et al[30] in 1993 studied the association between attention deficit hyperactivity disorder (ADHD) and LCPD in 24 patients.
+Loder et al[30] in 1993 studied the association between ADHD and LCPD in 24 patients.
 He reported the presence of one third (33%) of the children with abnormally high scores in profiles associated with ADHD.
 Perry et al[31,32] investigated both general practise registry of comorbidities in LCPD patients and the incidence of behavioural disturbance.
-ADHD was not associated with Perthes' disease (OR = 1.01, 95%CI: 0.48-2.12) in the first study[31] while in the second one[32], a case control study involving 146 cases of LCPD and 142 hospital controls, was reported the presence of behavioural disturbance.
+ADHD was not associated with Perthes' disease (OR = 1.01, 95%CI: 0.48-2.12) in the first study[31]; while in the second one[32], a case control study involving 146 cases of LCPD and 142 hospital controls, the presence of behavioural disturbance was reported.